FULL-TIME NATIONAL TENNIS CENTRE

-In September 2007, Tennis Canada opened its doors to a full-time National Training Centre (NTC) for the first time.
+In September 2007, Tennis Canada opened its doors to a full-time National Tennis Centre (NTC) for the first time.

 Under the leadership of world renowned coach Louis Borfiga, who ran a similar program for the French Tennis Federation, identified talent with an average age of 13-17 is provided with the training, coaching and resources necessary to succeed at the top levels of the sport.
 Operating national training centres is recognized as an international best practice where players can be regrouped in one location to hone their technical, physical and tactical fundamentals, garner top level international competitive experiences, manage life on the junior circuit as a precursor to the professional tours, and develop team identity and values to represent Canada on the international stage.

 - Tennis Canada has recruited internationally renowned tennis coaches, physiotherapists and tutors to provide athletes with qualified staff to support them in all aspects of their development.

 - All of the amenities are state-of-the-art, including a fully-equipped gym, 12 indoor and 12 outdoor hard courts and four indoor clay courts.
 NTC players possess all resources necessary to succeed at the sport’s highest level.

 2017 marked the tenth year of the NTC.